AaronPatrick562004/OSTDS/README.md

 - `requirements.txt`: A list of required Python packages.

 ## Requirements:
-You can install the necessary dependencies by running: requests==2.31.0</br>
+You can install the necessary dependencies by running:</br>
+requests==2.31.0</br>
 beautifulsoup4==4.12.2</br>
 pandas==2.0.3</br>